vkum29/pov/react/flux.md

 > Creates a new instance of simple Flux dispatcher

-Dispatcher is the only function made avilable in flux npm and that is all we need to convert our simple react views to flux based application.
+Dispatcher is the only function made available in flux npm and that is all we need to convert our simple react views to flux based application.

 ## In action

 <a href='https://github.com/vkum29/todo-list-react'>To-do React app</a>

 - Snapshot: <img src='https://github.com/vkum29/todo-list-react/blob/flux/app-snapshot.png' width=200 height=200/>